hmbarnez/AIFinalProjectFall24/README.md

 We decided to create two machine learning algorithm models : An Xgboost and a Neural network.
 An Xgboost Regressor which is a supervised machine learning algorithm designed for regression tasks where the goal is to predict a continually fluctuating variable.
 It is a scalable and efficient implementation fo the gradient boosting method and is known for its high speed, accuracy and flexibility.
 A neural network model is a type of machine learning model inspired by the function of the human brain.
 It is highly effective in recognizing patterns, approximations and deriving solutions to problems based on previous data.

+## Training the Model

+The training stage is where the chosen model learns how the features (car attributes in this case) are related to the target variable (car price).
+The model then attempts to minimize the error between the predictions and the actual prices by making adjustments to its internal parameters.